Mission and Guiding Principles

 - 1 x nature focussed investment or project in each region (with existing partners where possible)

-- 50%+ of over 20,000 participants positively impacted by the experience in relation to nature and environment*
+- 50%+ of the participants positively impacted by the experience in relation to nature and environment*

 - Supply chain: 100% of contractors meet the WTP minimum standards set out in the Procurement Policy.